ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

   console.log('next color is:', nextColor);
   // set the random color as the background color of our square mySquare.style.backgroundColor = nextColor;
-});
+}

+// add the browser to execute the function each time a user
+// clicks on the square
+mySquare.addEventListener('click', changeColor);
 ```

-You now a super impressive interactive Web page!
+Congrats! you now have an impressive interactive Web page!

 ![random-color](../assets/simple-website/random-color.png)

-This very simple example shows you how the JavaScript acts has a glue between HTML and CSS, and can modify them dynamically according to users' action.
+This simple example also shows you how _JavaScript_ can modify HTML and CSS dynamically in response to users' action.

 ## Conclusion

-In this tutorial you have created simple website using some HTML, CSS, and JavaScript.
-In this series, we won't go much further concerning HTML and CSS as we will mainly use JavaScript and higher level tools to create the interfaces, but at least you have an idea of the different technologies and how they relates to each others.
+In this tutorial you have created simple website using HTML, CSS and JavaScript.
+In this series, we won't go much further concerning HTML and CSS as we will mainly use JavaScript and higher level abstractions to create the user interfaces.
+If you are interested there are plenty of good resources on the Web to learn these technologies, e.g. on [MDN](https://developer.mozilla.org/en-US/docs/Web/Tutorials), but least you have an idea of the different technologies and how they relates to each others.

-Now that you get more idea of how a web page works and of the different technologies involved, let's dive into the subject of these series with an overview of the Web Audio API.
+Now that you an idea of the different technologies involved in the development of a Web page, let's dive into the subject of these series with an overview of the Web Audio API.